MikeWangWZHL/Entity_Ontology_Guide/Entity_Ontology.md

 ## Definitions

 ### ABS
-Abstract, non-tangible artifacts such as software (e.g., programs, tool kits, apps, e-mail), measureable intellectual property, contracts, etc. (nb: does not include laws, which are LAW type) _[^back^](#Navigation Bar)_
+Abstract, non-tangible artifacts such as software (e.g., programs, tool kits, apps, e-mail), measureable intellectual property, contracts, etc. (nb: does not include laws, which are LAW type) --> [^back^](#Navigation Bar)

 ### AML
 Animal, a non-human living organism which feeds on organic matter, typically having specialized sense organs and a nervous system and able to respond rapidly to stimuli